wei2912/wei2912.github.io/index.md

 ---

-## Summary Pieces
+## Shallow Dives

-These articles are intended to let people dip their toes into unfamiliar technical topics without sacrificing too much rigour.
+These articles are intended to let people dip their toes into unfamiliar technical topics, hopefully beyond a superficial level of understanding.

 ### Regularisation & Redundancy: Examining Generalisation in Deep Learning #ml-theory